Dance of the rain

 Reduced rainfall was among the factors that created multicentennial-scale drier conditions that may have contributed to the Indus Valley deurbanization.
 Lack of rainfall is believed to have been among the reasons for the social upheaval and the eventual fall of the Tang, Yuan and Ming dynasties of China.
 Drought interspersed with violent monsoon rains sounded the death knell of the Khmer empire of south-east Asia that flourished between 802 and 1431 CE.

-There can be no doubting that the profound impact of the abrupt shifts of rainfall on human history – a fact we need to constantly remind ourselves in this day and age of irretrievable climate change.
+There can be no doubting the profound impact of the abrupt shifts of rainfall on human history – a fact we need to constantly remind ourselves in this day and age of irretrievable climate change.
 Abrupt shifts in the Indian summer monsoon (ISM) precipitation has similarly impacted history in India.
 For example, bad precipitation is known to have worsened the agrarian crisis that tore asunder the mansabdari system of the Mughals, thereby hastening their fall.

 But linking of ISM’s variability to human history in the subcontinent has been limited by the scarcity of high-resolution paleoclimatic data for the period encompassing the last 1000 years or earlier.
 Researchers at IIT Kharagpur and Wadia Institute of Himalayan Geology, Dehradun have been able to present high resolution oxygen isotope proxy record from the Wah Shikar cave in Meghalaya that identifies abrupt shifts in the ISM that has had profound impact on human society in the region for the past 900 years.